Information on the processing of personal data at OKG

 If you want to know what personal information we have about you, please visit our reception and ask for an extract from the registry.
 You will be given a form to submit your application which will be supported by valid photo ID.

-If you are not satisfied with our processing of your personal data, you have the right to submit a complaint to the Swedish Data Protection Authority by e-mailing firstname.lastname@example.org
+If you are not satisfied with our processing of your personal data, you have the right to submit a complaint to the Swedish Authority for Privacy Protection (IMY), firstname.lastname@example.org.

 Do you have questions regarding the processing of your personal data?

-You can contact our Data Protection Officer by phoning Uniper's switchboard on +46 771 765 765 or by sending an e-mailing to data email@example.com
+You can contact our Data Protection Officer by phoning Uniper's switchboard on +46 771 765 765 or by sending an e-mail to email@example.com